General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Results

-We investigate the detailed structure of the correlation between the cognitive scores and GMFs; in particular, we compute the correlations between microstructure estimate means for individual regions and the significant cognitive scores.
-We find that for $f_\text{iso}$, 54 regions are significantly correlated with ReadEng ($4.64\mathrm{e}{-8}<p<0.048$) with trends comparable to the GMF ($0.061<r<0.167$), and 59 regions are significantly correlated with PicVocab ($4.97\mathrm{e}{-8}<p<0.0367$), likewise with trends comparable to the factor ($0.166<r<0.064$).
+We study the detailed structure of the correlation between the cognitive scores and GMFs; in particular, we compute the correlations between microstructure estimate means for individual regions and the significant cognitive scores.
+We find that for $f_\text{iso}$, 47 regions are significantly correlated with ReadEng ($1.901\times 10^{-6}<p<0.0478$) with trends comparable to GMF ($0.061<r<0.146$), and 51 regions are significantly correlated with PicVocab ($4.582\times 10^{-6}<p<0.0439$), likewise with trends comparable to the factor ($0.062<r<0.140$).
 We note PicVocab and ReadEng share 51 significant regions in common.
-On the other hand, $f_\text{iso}$ has 26 regions significantly correlated with CardSort, with $0.001<p <0.047$ and $0.061<r<0.100$.
+On the other hand, $f_\text{icvf}$ has 39 regions significantly correlated with CardSort, with $1.741\times 10^{-6}<p < 0.0482 $ and $0.061<r<0.146$.
 These results confirm that there is a significant trend in which many regions participate.
-To test how much of this trend is conveyed by the GMF we control for the general factor and study the correlation between cognitive score and region estimate.
+To test how much of this trend is conveyed by the GMF , we control for the general factor and study the correlation between cognitive score and region estimate.
 We expect these correlations to reveal any trends not captured by the factor.
-In this case $f_\text{iso}$ correlates significantly with CardSort for only 4 regions, with only 2 of those regions trending in the same direction as the factor.
-Similarly, only 4 regions correlate $f_\text{fiso}$ significantly with ReadEng, and only 2 correlate significantly with PicVocab.
+After controlling for the GMF, $f_\text{icvf}$ correlates significantly with Flanker for 11 regions, with only 4 of those regions trending in the same direction as the factor.
+Similarly, only 7 regions correlate $f_{ \text{iso}}$ significantly with ReadEng, and only 7 correlate significantly with PicVocab.